View as quickly as you can

 In this fast-moving seller’s market, customers who move in as soon as possible achieve the best results.
 We know that your current apartment requires you to give them a 1-month notice before you move out, but most of the landlord requires the potential tenants to move in no later than 2-3 weeks after you have applied.
 Given that, 1 month before your desired move-in date would be the best time to start apartment-hunting, we think.

-If you want to live in a nice apartment in Tokyo, it’s inevitable to pay a KEY MONEY fee.
+If you want to live in a nice apartment in Tokyo, it’s inevitable to pay a key money fee.
 There are no-key-money apartments out there, but you will notice their rents tend to be set a bit higher than average.
 Rule of thumb is that most apartments in good condition will require a key money fee.
 If you are only looking for an apartment without key money fee, you are limiting your options in finding an attractive apartment.
 In addition to the key money, there is usually a refundable deposit, guarantor fee (normally it’s 50% of the rent), and the agent fee -- those are the fees you will have to pay prior to moving in.
-So, how much does it really cost when you move into your new apartment? -- It’s roughly 5 times the rent!
+So, how much does it really cost when you move into your new apartment?
+Roughly 5-6 times the rent, depending on what time of the month you move in.
 We also need to let you know that most real estate management companies don't accept credit card payment for those fees.

 From 1-8 is what the process looks like from the moment you submit your inquiry to your move-in date.